The Importance of User Experience in Website Design

 Our top 5 Benefits of Designing Websites with Customers in Mind

-- Increased Website Engagement and Interactions – Quite simply, if a user has a pleasurable experience when visiting a website, they are likely to browse that site for longer and return again when they are looking for similar services or products.
+- Increased Website Engagement and Interactions – Quite simply, if a user has a pleasurable experience when visiting a website, they’re likely to browse that site for longer and return again when they are looking for similar services or products.

-- Building Trust & Loyalty with your Customers – By creating an environment that is intuitive and easy to use, you are communicating a level of professionalism and quality that will build advocacy for your brand.
+- Building Trust & Loyalty with your Customers – By creating an environment that’s intuitive and easy to use, you’re communicating a level of professionalism and quality that will build advocacy for your brand.

-- Boost Conversion Rates – If you are not getting the level of enquiries from your website that you would like, the chances are that you need to review the design and flow of your website or at least the key pages which are task with driving new enquiries.
+- Boost Conversion Rates – If you’re not getting the level of enquiries from your website that you would like, the chances are that you need to review the user journey.
+Focus on the key pages which are tasked with driving new enquiries.

 - Saving Development Costs – If your website is not performing as well as it can, you may not need to completely redesign & build.
 You may just need to improve the usability of some key pages, using data from Google Analytics to highlight problem areas and measure the result when you have made changes.